upadesh/quicksand/README.md

 ```
 rm -Rf .node_modules
 ```
-... & install them again just to be sure everything is alright & we get the latest version
+... & install them again just to be sure everything is allright & we get the latest version
 ```
 npm install
 ```